 SEO firms place a massive influence on keywords and meta information because the end goal is to help client’s rank high on search engines.
 While these SEO consultants are always working to outsmart Google algorithms, it’s essential to remember that the search engine giant is always getting smarter.

 As Mueller mentioned above, Google’s algorithms are evolving, and SEO consultants know this thanks to the myriad of algorithm updates that pertain directly to SEO.
-These algorithms including the following.
+These algorithms include the following.

 1. Panda – Originally Released on February 23, 2011